Being an EV early adopter / What the industry needs

 2. Charging infrastructure

 There are few places to charge and it takes a long time: 4 hours on 115VAC, specifically.
-Shopping centers are trying to bridge the gap and build new user habits by offering charging while there, but Iā€™ve only seen CHAdeMO plugs, and I donā€™t have that charger.
+Shopping centers are trying to bridge the gap and build new habits by offering charging while there, but Iā€™ve only seen CHAdeMO plugs, and I donā€™t have that charger.

 If I didnā€™t have a garage, I wouldnā€™t have this bike.